AdobeDocs/federated-audience-composition.en/help/connections/federated-db.md

 >[!NOTE]
 >
->Secure access to your external Snowflake data warehouse through private link is supported.
-Note that your Snowflake account must be hosted on Amazon Web Services (AWS) and located in the same region as your Federated Audience Composition environment.
-Please contact your Adobe representative for assistance in setting up secure access to your Snowflake account.
+>Secure access to your external Databricks data warehouse through private link is supported.
+This includes private link connectivity for Databricks database connections and secure access to Databricks databases hosted on Azure.
+Please contact your Adobe representative for assistance in setting up secure access.
->

 Use Federated databases to process information stored in an external database.
 Follow the steps below to configure access to Databricks.